British Columbia Highway 99: West Vancouver and Sea to Sky Highway

-The "Sea to Sky Highway" is the name given to the 134 km section of Highway 99 from Horseshoe Bay to Pemberton, a province-designated scenic highway and tourist attraction.
-From Horseshoe Bay, West Vancouver, the four-lane divided highway travels along the eastern coast of Howe Sound and the foothills of the North Shore Mountains.
-Highway 99 follows the BC Rail mainline, which runs below along the coastline, and narrows to a two-lane undivided highway at Tunnel Point north of Lions Bay; the point also marks the boundary between Greater Vancouver and the Squamish-Lillooet Regional District.
+The "Sea to Sky Highway" is the name given to the 134 km long section of Highway 99 from Horseshoe Bay to Pemberton, a province-designated scenic highway and tourist attraction.
+The Horseshoe Bay–Whistler section is also named the Sea to Sky Cultural Journey as part of a collaboration between the provincial government, the Squamish Nation, and Lilʼwat First Nation prior to the 2010 Winter Olympics.
+The highway has special paddle-shaped highway markers, bilingual signs with place names in the Squamish language (Sḵwx̱wú7mesh), and seven information kiosks which are designed to represent Coast Salish woven cedar hats.

+From Horseshoe Bay, the four-lane, divided highway travels along the eastern coast of Howe Sound and the foothills of the North Shore Mountains.
+Highway 99 follows the BC Rail mainline, which runs below along the coastline, and narrows to a two-lane, undivided highway at Tunnel Point north of Lions Bay; the point also marks the boundary between Greater Vancouver and the Squamish–Lillooet Regional District.
 The highway then continues north with occasional passing lanes and divided sections, as well as scenic viewpoints and rest areas, and later reverts to a limited access roadway as it descends into Britannia Beach, home to the Britannia Mine Museum.

 Highway 99 travels northeast through Murrin Provincial Park as it ascends a hill to bypass Watts Point, an extinct volcanic centre on Howe Sound.
 The highway then descends along the coast towards Squamish at the head of Howe Sound.
 It passes a ferry terminal at Darrell Bay and the viewpoint for Shannon Falls, the third-highest waterfall in the province at 335 m.
 Highway 99 passes under Stawamus Chief, a large mountain immediately outside of Squamish, and travels through the city's residential neighbourhoods.
 It bypasses downtown to serve a commercial and industrial area on the north side of the city and briefly turns northeast to cross the Mamquam River.
-The highway continues north along the Squamish River through Cheakamus Canyon towards Whistler and then onward to Pemberton, where the Sea to Sky Highway section of Highway 99 ends.
+The highway continues north along the Squamish River through Cheakamus Canyon towards Whistler and then onward to Pemberton, where the "Sea to Sky Highway" designation ends.
 The corridor is also home to the Sea to Sky Trail, a multi-use trail for hiking and cycling that runs from Squamish to D'Arcy north of Pemberton.